jcornford/pyecog/README.md

 ### Todo:
 * Glitch detection code is messy - relying on assignment bindings between attributes.
-* Parallel add prediction features needs to have arguments passing to processes
+* Parallel add_prediction_features method needs to have arguments passing to processes, e.g timewindow
-* Store pre-processing steps in library h5 file
+* add feature column headings to file...
 * adding features to library file is currently not in parallel
 * datahandler file is in need of refactoring
 * logging can still spawn multiple processes in ipython notebooks (track this down)